nexiality/documentation/userguide/BatchFiles.md

 Note that more than 1 shared directory may be specified.

 This is mostly useful when one wants to add some additional libraries, JDBC drivers, JMS clients, etc. during one's automation.
-To learn more about custom jars please clikc [here](CustomJars).
+To learn more about custom jars please click [here](CustomJars).

 ##### Note
 - Source location can be directory or file path.